dendronhq/dendron-docs/notes/dev.process.changelog.md

     - same person that submitted pr is resposnible for merging pr after approval
     - clarify criteria for approval
     - when merging pr, also move any analytics from "Upcoming" to the proper release date
+    - when merging pr, also merge in docs if its going out in the current release, otherwise wait until release to merge